-The MAX14691-MAX14693 adjustable overvoltage, undervoltage, and overcurrent protection devices guard systems against overcurrent faults in addition to positive overvoltage and reverse-voltage faults.
-When used with an optional external pMOSFET, the devices also protect downstream circuitry from voltage faults up to +58V, -60V (for -60V external pFET rating).
-The devices feature a low, $31m\Omega$ , on-resistance integrated FET.
-During startup, the devices are designed to charge large capacitances on the output in a continuous mode for applications where large reservoir capacitors are used on the inputs to downstream devices.
-Additionally, the devices feature a dual-stage current-limit mode in which the current is continuously limited to 1x, 1.5x, and 2x the programmed limit, respectively, for a short time after startup.
-This enables faster charging of large loads during startup.
+The MAX17525 adjustable overvoltage, undervoltage, and overcurrent protection device guards systems against overcurrent faults in addition to positive overvoltage and reverse-voltage faults.
+When used with an optional external pMOSFET, the device also protects downstream circuitry from voltage faults up to +60V, -60V (for -( $60 + V{OUT}$ )) external pFET rating).
+The device features a low, $31m\Omega$ , on-resistance integrated FET.

+During startup, the MAX17525 is designed to charge large capacitances on the output in a continuous mode for applications where large reservoir capacitors are used on the inputs to downstream devices.
+Two additional part options that feature a dual-stage current-limit mode in which the current is continuously limited to 1.5x and 2x the programmed limit, are available upon request.
+These options enable faster charging of large load capacitances during startup.

-The devices feature the option to set the overvoltage-lockout (OVLO) and undervoltage-lockout (UVLO) thresholds manually using external voltage-dividers or to use the factory-preset internal thresholds by connecting the OVLO and/or UVLO pin(s) to GND.
-The permitted overvoltage setting range of the devices is 6V to 40V.
-Therefore, the pFET and internal nFET must be kept off in the 40V to 58V range by appropriate OVLO resistor-divider.
+The device features the option to set the overvoltagelockout (OVLO) and undervoltage-lockout (UVLO) thresholds manually using external voltage-dividers or to use the factory-preset internal thresholds by connecting the OVLO and/or UVLO pin(s) to GND.
+The permitted external overvoltage setting range of the device is 6V to 40V.
+Therefore, the pFET and internal nFET must be kept off in the 40V to 60V range by appropriate OVLO resistordivider.